|

 asthma and bronchitis.

-NOx have historically been regulated under the Clean Air Act, including the Acid
+concerns, SO2 and NOx have historically been regulated under the Clean Air Act,

-Acid Rain Program will reduce the levels of fine sulfate and nitrate particles
+generation, the Acid Rain Program will reduce the levels of fine sulfate and

-and so reduce the incidence and the severity of these health problems.
-When
+nitrate particles and so reduce the incidence and the severity of these health

-fully implemented by the year 2010, the public health benefits of the Acid Rain
+problems.
+When fully implemented by the year 2010, the public health benefits of

-Program are estimated to be valued at $50 billion annually, due to decreased
+the Acid Rain Program are estimated to be valued at $50 billion annually, due to

-also expected to have a beneficial impact on human health by reducing the
+emissions are also expected to have a beneficial impact on human health by

-nitrogen oxides available to react with volatile organic compounds and form
+reducing the nitrogen oxides available to react with volatile organic compounds

-ozone.
-Ozone impacts on human health include a number of morbidity and mortality
+and form ozone.
+Ozone impacts on human health include a number of morbidity and

-risks associated with lung inflammation, including asthma and emphysema.
+mortality risks associated with lung inflammation, including asthma and

 Wet Deposition

-rain, fog, and snow.
-If the acid chemicals in the air are blown into areas where
+refers to acidic rain, fog, and snow.
+If the acid chemicals in the air are blown

 Dry Deposition

-dry, the acid chemicals may become incorporated into dust or smoke and fall to
+weather is dry, the acid chemicals may become incorporated into dust or smoke

-the ground through dry deposition, sticking to the ground, buildings, homes,
+and fall to the ground through dry deposition, sticking to the ground,

-cars, and trees.
-Dry deposited gases and particles can be washed from these
+buildings, homes, cars, and trees.
+Dry deposited gases and particles can be

 The Greenhouse